daannzy/daannzy/README.md

 # Introduction
 Hey!
-My name is **daannzy**, and I’m an independent male developer passionate about technology, mobile apps, and everything that involves logic, creativity, and challenge.
+My name is **Dan**, and I’m an independent male developer passionate about technology, mobile apps, and everything that involves logic, creativity, and challenge.

 I currently lead a small indie initiative where I create, modify, and publish Android apps.
 I’m also the founder of a local **osu!droid** community, where I help with translations, tech support, and share content with friends.